- I Tried Universal Yums, But Was It Worth The Money? - May 23, 2023

 One of my favorite parts about the EveryPlate cards that I received for the chef’s tips included on the tops of my cards.

-For my Tuscan herb chicken and linguine, the chef’s tip emphasized with me.
+For my Tuscan herb chicken and linguine, the chef’s tip really helped me.
 They said that they’d understand that I may have limited kitchen space, so they’re never going to tell me to purchase a mini non-contact infrared thermometer for me to be successful with my recipes.
-However, they do highly recommend that I purchase a Microplane from you to death my Lemons with.
-They said that the best tool for the job is zesting my lemons.

-With the Panko Chicken Paillard, they told me to utilize both hands when dredging my chicken with the beaten egg in the panko.
-They said that using one hand to dipping the chicken into the egg and the other hand for coding will help make less of a mess.
+With the Panko Chicken Paillard, they told me to use both hands when dredging my chicken with the beaten egg in the panko.
+They said that using one hand to dip the chicken into the egg and the other hand for coding will help make less of a mess.
 Plus, it’ll help to prevent me from getting breaded fingertips.
+I liked this tip and it was super fun to make!
+I can imagine getting the kids involved with these fun recipes.
+One could dredge the chicken into the egg mixture, one kid could do the breading!

 Lastly, my chef’s tip for the cheesy chicken and green pepper fajitas was that I could use a serrano pepper or a jalapeno pepper if I had it in my fridge if I wanted to turn up the heat.
-They told me that I would just be the slice it up and Scattered it on top of my fajita to add an extra kick of heat.
+I love that they gave me a tip to adjust the spice level, but I didn’t have any extra peppers to chop up.
+It would be great to add pickled peppers on top as well; that would be delicious!

 Do you have a few questions about EveryPlate before you’re ready to hop on board the commitment train?
 I’m here to break down the answers to some of your epic use to help you get a better understanding of whether or not this is the best meal subscription for you.